-- a. complaint notification procedures were not followed; - b. a misconduct complaint was not assigned a unique identifier; - c. investigation assignment protocols were not followed, such as serious or criminal misconduct being investigated outside of the Professional Standards Bureau; - d. deadlines were not met; - e. an investigation was conducted by an employee who had not received required misconduct investigation training;
+- a. complaint notification procedures were not followed; - b. a misconduct complaint was not assigned a unique identifier; - c. investigation assignment protocols were not followed, such as serious or criminal misconduct being investigated outside of the Professional Standards Bureau; - d. deadlines were not met: - e. an investigation was conducted by an employee who had not received required misconduct investigation training; - f. an investigation was conducted by an employee with a history of multiple sustained misconduct allegations, or one sustained allegation of a Category 6 or Category 7 offense from the MCSO's disciplinary matrices; - g. an investigation was conducted by an employee who was named as a principal or witness in any investigation of the underlying incident; - h. an investigation was conducted of a superior officer within the internal affairs investigator's chain of command; - i. any interviews were not recorded; - i. the investigation report was not reviewed by the appropriate personnel; - k. employees were promoted or received a salary increase while named as a principal in an ongoing misconduct investigation absent the required written justification;

-- f. an investigation was conducted by an employee with a history of multiple sustained misconduct allegations, or one sustained allegation of a Category 6 or Category 7 offense from the MCSO's disciplinary matrices; - g. an investigation was conducted by an employee who was named as a principal or witness in any investigation of the underlying incident; - h. an investigation was conducted of a superior officer within the internal affairs investigator's chain of command; - i. any interviews were not recorded; - j. the investigation report was not reviewed by the appropriate personnel; - k. employees were promoted or received a salary increase while named as a principal in an ongoing misconduct investigation absent the required written justification; - l. a final finding was not reached on a misconduct allegation; - m. an employee's disciplinary history was not documented in a disciplinary recommendation; or - n. no written explanation was provided for the imposition of discipline inconsistent with the disciplinary matrix.
+- l. a final finding was not reached on a misconduct allegation; - m. an employee's disciplinary history was not documented in a disciplinary recommendation; or - n. no written explanation was provided for the imposition of discipline inconsistent with the disciplinary matrix.

-• GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on April 30, 2020.
+• GH-4 (Bureau of Internal Oversight Audits and Inspections), most recently amended on February 25, 2021.

-During our January 2018 site visit, the Bureau of Internal Oversight (BIO) Commander reported that the semi-annual public audit report regarding misconduct investigations had not yet been prepared.
-After a telephone conference between BIO and us on January 10, 2018, it was determined that the semi-annual public audit report would be placed on hold while BIO's Audit and Inspections Unit (AIU) developed the appropriate methodology for conducting the inspection.
-On June 26, 2018 we approved the methodology for the inspection, which would start with an inspection of investigations that commenced after November 1, 2017.
-AIU is conducting monthly inspections of misconduct investigations in lieu of conducting a semi-annual audit.
-During this reporting period, AIU prepared inspection reports for misconduct investigations that closed during November 2019, December 2019, and January 2020.
+On June 26, 2018, we approved the methodology developed by AIU for the inspection that would address the requirements of this Paragraph, which would start with an inspection of investigations that commenced after November 1, 2017.
+AIU has opted to conduct monthly inspections of misconduct investigations in lieu of conducting a semi-annual audit.
+During this reporting period, AIU prepared inspection reports for misconduct investigations that closed during November 2020, December 2020, and January 2021.